How to Talk to Someone With Dementia: Calm, Positive Body Language

 When words fail, your silent language speaks volumes.
 For a loved one with dementia, who may struggle to process spoken sentences, your posture, your expression, and the energy you carry become the primary conversation.
 A furrowed brow or rushed gesture can broadcast stress, escalating their confusion, while calm, open body language can be a lifeline to connection.
 Mastering this non-verbal dialogue isn’t…

-Communication tips reduce difficult Alzheimer’s behaviors When someone with Alzheimer’s disease or dementia gets angry or agitated or simply refuses help, everyday life becomes even more challenging.
-New communication styles can help you reduce challenging Alzheimer’s behaviors and improve quality of life for both you and your older adult.
-We found a free Alzheimer’s Association video that’s full of practical, useful communication tips…
+Communication tips can reduce challenging Alzheimer’s behaviors When someone with Alzheimer’s disease or dementia gets angry or agitated or refuses help, everyday life becomes even more challenging.
+New communication styles can help you reduce challenging Alzheimer’s behaviors and improve the quality of life for both you and your older adult.
+We found a free Alzheimer’s Association video featuring practical communication tips that have…

 When a loved one is living with dementia, communication can become a daily source of frustration and heartache for everyone involved.
 The “right” words often get lost, conversations can circle endlessly, and you might feel like you’re no longer able to connect in a meaningful way.
 But what if you could learn a new set of simple, powerful techniques that could help…